Kingdom of Bulgaria: Stamboliyski's cabinet

-Stamboliyski was a convinced anti-communist and sought to create an international movement to combat Marxism.
-This was his so-called "Green International", a counter to the communist "Red International".
-He travelled to Eastern European capitals promoting his view of a peasant alliance.
-But trouble began when he tried to spread it in Yugoslavia, a country that had very similar conditions to Bulgaria (i.e. very little industry and a large communist presence).
-Stamboliyski was well-liked in Belgrade because of supporting a peaceful solution to the Macedonia problem.
-He also advocated uniting all the Slavic-speaking nations in Eastern Europe into one large Yugoslav confederation.
-But he got into trouble because of the militant IMRO faction at home.
-Many Macedonian leaders had lived in Sofia since the failed 1903 revolt against the Ottoman Empire, and now they were joined by others who fled the Yugoslavian government (which maintained as its official position that Macedonians were ethnic Serbs).
-Since Bulgaria had been forced to limit the size of its armed forces after World War I, IMRO chieftains gained control of much of the border area with Yugoslavia.
+Stamboliyski was a staunch anti-communist and aimed to create an international movement to counter Marxism.
+This effort was known as his "Green International," in opposition to the communist "Red International."
+He traveled to Eastern European capitals promoting his vision of a peasant alliance.
+However, trouble arose when he attempted to spread this movement into Yugoslavia, a country with conditions very similar to Bulgaria—little industry and a significant communist presence.
+Stamboliyski was well-liked in Belgrade due to his support for a peaceful resolution to the Macedonia issue.
+He also advocated for uniting all Slavic-speaking nations in Eastern Europe into a large Yugoslav confederation.
+However, he encountered difficulties due to the militant faction of IMRO back home.
+Many Macedonian leaders had relocated to Sofia after the failed 1903 revolt against the Ottoman Empire, and they were now joined by others fleeing the Yugoslav government, which officially claimed Macedonians as ethnic Serbs.
+Bulgaria, having been compelled to reduce its armed forces after World War I, saw IMRO leaders gain control over much of the border area with Yugoslavia.

-Under the leadership of a large Macedonian group in Sofia, the strong nationalist elements remaining in Bulgaria found the new pacifist policy alarming.
-The urban working class, which was not helped by the agrarian reforms, moved towards the Communists or the Socialist Workers.
-There was continued inflation and industrial exploitation.
-Many of Stamboliyski's subordinates stirred up social tensions by adopting highly dogmatic positions in favour of the rights of the peasants.
-A confederation called the National Alliance reorganised the Bulgarian right, which had been silent since the war.
-In 1922 the leaders of this group were imprisoned by Stamboliyski's Orange Guard, which temporarily stopped it from getting going.
-Meanwhile, in late 1922 and early 1923, Macedonian nationalists occupied Kyustendil on the Yugoslav border.
-They attacked government officials to protest against the rapprochement with Yugoslavia and Kingdom of Greece.
-Stamboliyski's response was mass arrests, an accelerated campaign against IMRO terrorism, a purge of his own fragmented and notoriously corrupt party, and called a new parliamentary election.
-These measures united the diverse opponents of the Agrarians (IMRO, the National Alliance, army factions and the social democrats) into a coalition led by Aleksandar Tsankov.
-The Communists remained outside the group.
-Bulgaria's western creditors did not want to protect a government that had rejected their policy of reparations.
-IMRO agents brutally assassinated Stamboliyski in June 1923 and the conspirators soon took control of the whole country with only a scattered and ineffective peasant resistance.
+Under the leadership of a large Macedonian group in Sofia, the remaining strong nationalist elements in Bulgaria found the new pacifist policy alarming.
+The urban working class, which did not benefit from the agrarian reforms, gravitated towards the Communists or the Socialist Workers.
+Inflation and industrial exploitation continued unabated.
+Many of Stamboliyski's subordinates exacerbated social tensions by adopting rigid positions in favor of peasant rights.
+The National Alliance, a confederation that had been dormant since the war, reorganized the Bulgarian right.
+In 1922, its leaders were imprisoned by Stamboliyski's Orange Guard, temporarily stifling its activities.
+Meanwhile, in late 1922 and early 1923, Macedonian nationalists seized Kyustendil on the Yugoslav border.
+They assaulted government officials in protest against the reconciliation with Yugoslavia and the Kingdom of Greece.
+Stamboliyski responded with mass arrests, an intensified campaign against IMRO terrorism, a purge of his own fractured and notoriously corrupt party, and called for new parliamentary elections.
+These measures united diverse opponents of the Agrarians—including IMRO, the National Alliance, army factions, and social democrats—into a coalition led by Aleksandar Tsankov.
+The Communists remained outside this coalition.
+Bulgaria's Western creditors, disenchanted with a government that had rejected their reparations policy, refrained from intervening.
+In June 1923, IMRO agents brutally assassinated Stamboliyski, paving the way for the conspirators to seize control of the entire country.
+Despite scattered and ineffective peasant resistance, they consolidated their grip on power.